jeffwu8/redemption-store-lambda/README.md

 # GC Fashion Store AWS Lambda Microservice
-GC Fashion Store Coupon and Product API deployed using AWS Lambda Microservice.
+Coupon and Product API for GC Fashion Store deployed using AWS Lambda Microservice.
 Provides CRUD operations on Coupon and Product tables through HTTP requests.

+### Motivation
+Practice designing and building a RESTful API using AWS Lambda and API Gateway.